-Each subject has a Lead teacher responsible for coordinating it, overseen by the Director of Studies.
-Heads of Department at the Senior School have an annual liaison meeting with the teacher responsible for that subject at The Prep to ensure continuity of content and skills.
+Each subject has a Lead teacher responsible for coordinating it, overseen by the Academic Deputy Head (Prep).
+Heads of Department at the Senior School have an annual liaison meeting with the teacher responsible for that subject at The Prep to ensure continuity of content and skills and forge positive learning links.